yuunusemree/djangoProject/README.md

-"# Django Not Paylaüçm Sitesi Projesi"
+"# Django Not Paylasim Sitesi Projesi"